Digital-Media/fhooe-webdev/README.md

 See the [Wiki](https://github.com/Digital-Media/hgb-phpdev/wiki) to learn how the vagrant box was built.

-For Troubleshooting Tips see the [Wiki](https://github.com/Digital-Media/hgb-phpdev/wiki/Troubleshooting)
+For Troubleshooting Tips see the [Wiki](https://github.com/Digital-Media/fhooe-webdev/wiki/Troubleshooting) For more Details see [Wiki](https://github.com/Digital-Media/fhooe-webdev/wiki/Home)

 # Install